spryker/spryker-docs/docs/pbc/all/digital-asset-management/digital-asset-management.md

 A Back Office user can upload files and add them to CMS pages and blocks to display on the Storefront.

-Apart from images, you can add a great variety of different types of assets to your project, including but not limited to the following:
+Apart from images, you can add a variety of different types of assets to your project, including but not limited to:
 * Presentations
 * PDF documents
 * Graphics
 * Banners

-This lets content managers create rich, compelling, and attractive content for your customers and also gives them a chance to offer your customers additional information they might be interested in, like user manuals or instructions.
+Digital assets let content managers create rich, compelling, and attractive content for your customers.
+They also allow you to offer your customers additional information like user manuals or instructions.

 ## File tree